10 Common Models in Machine Learning

 Guessing: 0.539

 So here we have a model that is also performing well, though not significantly better or worse than our elastic net model.
-For most situations, we’d expect boosting to do better, but this shows why we want a good baseline or simpler model.
+For most tabular data situations, we’d expect boosting to do better, but this shows why we want a good baseline or simpler model for comparison.
 We’ll revisit hyperparameter tuning using this model later.
-If you’d like to see an example of how we could implement a form boosting by hand, see (app-boosting?).

 Random forests and boosting methods, though not new, are still ‘state of the art’ in terms of performance on tabular data like the type we’ve been using for our demos here.
-As of this writing, you’ll find that it will usually take considerable effort to beat them, though many have tried with many deep learning models.
+You’ll often find that it will usually take considerable effort to beat them.

 Strengths